ph0ph0/FlowMarketplaceEventMonitor/README.md

 # ReadMe

+tl;dr:

+This is an AWS stack that listens to marketplace events emitted by the Dappy Market contract of the CryptoDappy tutorial.
+It populates a table using these events, and this table can be queried in order to add listings to a marketplace.
+This is intended as an example of a event monitoring system that people may improve and extend for their own use.

+There is a CloudFormation template located in the CloudFormationTemplate folder, which will allow quick and easy deployment of the stack [(see Getting Started)](#getting-started).

+Please note that this is far from a finished product!

 ## Introduction

 This is a set of coordinated AWS services that can monitor the Flow blockchain for events.
 In Flow, one of the primary uses of events is to keep track of resources and their state.
 This is necessary because, unlike in Ethereum, mappings/dictionaries are not used as a central record of the location of assets.
 Instead, resources (which often represent assets) are held in accounts, and so their whereabouts and other properties must be kept track of in another way.
 Whenever a resource is moved, its state changed, or its relationship to another entity is updated, an event is often emitted to record this.
 The event is posted to the Flow blockchain, and applications can listen for these events in order to respond accordingly.